Shengboj0324/Matrix-Connectivity/README.md

 ### 8.2 Computational Implications

 The matrix approach offers mathematical insight but has O(n⁴) complexity, making it impractical for large graphs.
 Direct graph algorithms achieve O(n²) complexity and outperform matrix methods for practical applications.
 This demonstrates the trade-off between mathematical insight and computational efficiency.

-### 8.3 Educational Significance

-The matrix multiplication approach serves as an effective teaching tool for understanding connectivity foundations.
-The discovery-based methodology demonstrates how computational exploration can lead to mathematical understanding and reveal connections between different mathematical areas.

-### 8.4 Future Directions

-Future work could explore matrix methods for weighted graphs, directed networks, or more complex connectivity properties like k-connectivity and graph clustering.
-These extensions could reveal additional mathematical insights about the relationship between algebra and graph structure.